SimonOuellette35/SimonOuellette35/README.md

 <h3 align="center">Senior Machine Learning Specialist with 8+ years of professional experience.</h3>

-I am a machine learning specialist with 8+ years of professional experience.
 Most of my contributions are unfortunately private, but I do have some "extra-curricular" projects for which I created public repositories.
 These repos essentially revolve around either finance or the "Abstraction & Reasoning Corpus" challenge.

 <div align="center">
 <table style="margin: 0 auto; border-style: none; width:100%">